-201 Introduction to Social Work (4) An overview of the history and philosophy of social work and social welfare.
+- 201 Introduction to Social Work (4) An overview of the history and philosophy of social work and social welfare.
 The course will introduce the major fields of practice (casework, groupwork, and community organization), and examine the themes underlying the programs and auspices where social work is practiced.
-May be used to satisfy general curriculum distribution requirements if not used in the social work major.

-202 Perspectives on Human Behavior and the Social Environment (4) This course will emphasize the dynamics of individual and environmental factors as they relate to social work practice.
-It will examine various psychodynamic and phenomenological theories of personality as well as symbolic interactionism, social learning theory, role theory, and reference group behavior in order to understand social behavior.

-307 Social Work Methods (4) The course will explore the methods of social work practice (casework, groupwork, marital and family counseling) utilized within social work agencies.

-401 Internship in Social Work (16) Prerequisite: Completion of all social work courses.
-Restricted to social work majors in senior year.
-A supervised field placement in a social welfare organization.

-450 Independent Study (4) Prerequisites: Senior standing; grade-point average of 3.0 or better; prior permission of instructor or area coordinator.
+May be used to satisfy general curriculum distribution requirements if not used in the social work major. - 202 Perspectives on Human Behavior and the Social Environment (4) This course will emphasize the dynamics of individual and environmental factors as they relate to social work practice.
+It will examine various psychodynamic and phenomenological theories of personality as well as symbolic interactionism, social learning theory, role theory, and reference group behavior in order to understand social behavior. - 307 Social Work Methods (4) The course will explore the methods of social work practice (casework, groupwork, marital and family counseling) utilized within social work agencies. - 401 Internship in Social Work (4-16) Prerequisite: Completion of all social work courses and senior standing.
+A supervised field placement in a social welfare agency or organization.
+May be repeated for credit up to a total of 16 semester hours. - 450 Independent Study (4) Prerequisites: Senior standing; grade-point average of 3.0 or better; prior permission of instructor or area coordinator.
 Included is a series of directed readings as short research projects on a topic of interest to the student.
 The materials covered must be different from those included in current courses.
 Independent studies may be taken with any full-time professor in the social work area.
-The subject matter must be determined through student-faculty consultation.

-451 Senior Thesis (4) Prerequisites: Senior standing; 28 hours of social work; grade-point average of 3.25 or better.
+The subject matter must be determined through student-faculty consultation. - 451 Senior Thesis (4) Prerequisites: Senior standing; 28 hours of social work; grade-point average of 3.25 or better.
 Involves a major research paper planned and written with possible publication in mind.
 A senior thesis may be written under any full-time professor in the social work area.
 This subject matter must be determined through student-faculty consultation.